Dolores Cacuango: Biography

-In 1971, Dolores died and her last years were difficult.
-She lost strength, became paraplegic, lost weight and couldn't visit communities and organizations anymore.
-As she closed her eyes her sole company were her husband, son, daughter-in-law and inseparable friend María Luisa.
+In 1971, Dolores died.
+During her last years, she became paraplegic and lost a significant amount of weight, making her unable to visit local communities and organizations.

 Activism

 In 1930, Cacuango was among the leaders of the historic workers' strike at the Pesillo hacienda in Cayambe.
 The strike was a milestone for indigenous and peasant rights, and was later the subject of Jorge Icaza's novel Huasipungo (1934).

 During the May 1944 Revolution in Ecuador, Cacuango personally led an assault on a government military base.
 Along with fellow activist Tránsito Amaguaña, she founded the Indigenous Federation of Ecuador (FEI), one of the first primary organisations to position, demand and fight for indigenous rights.

 While Cacuango never received a formal education, she helped establish the first bilingual Indian schools.
 Aware of the terrible conditions that the children of indigenous peoples suffered in the schools, she ultimately founded bilingual schools, taught in both Spanish and Quechua, the indigenous language.
 She established these schools in the Cayambe zone in 1945.
 Cacuango proposed that these schools teach the pupils to read in both languages.
 Her schools functioned for 18 years, but the military junta closed them in 1963, considering them as communist focos.

 Cacuango was an outspoken Communist and was imprisoned for her activism.